simonask/stringleton/stringleton/README.md

 Do not use these features unless you are familiar with the tradeoffs.

+## WASM caveats

+`stringleton` works in WASM binaries, but since the `wasm32-unknown-unknown` does not support static constructors, the `sym!(..)` macro will fall back to a slightly slower implementation that uses atomics and a single branch.
+(Note that WASM is normally single-threaded, so atomic operations have no overhead.)

+Please note that it is *not* possible to pass a `Symbol` across a WASM boundary, because the host and the guest have different views of memory, and use separate registries.
+However, it is possible to pass an opaque `u64` representing the symbol across such a boundary using `Symbol::to_ffi()` and `Symbol::try_from_ffi()`.
+Getting the string representation of the symbol is only possible on the side that owns the symbol.

 ## Name

 The name is a portmanteau of "string" and "singleton".